protocol/w3dt-sudo/home/olizilla/2021-04-exploration-report-glifio.md

 - Research and develop a blessed filecoin-number js lib, using `@glif/filecoin-number` as a starting point.
 - Add `@glif/filecoin-rpc-client` to the [filecoin docs](https://docs.filecoin.io/build/lotus/api-client-libraries) as the minimalist's api client.
 - Fix `@glif/filecoin-message-confirmer` to verify it is confirming the exact message for the CID provided (AKA avoid the "API makes it looks like double-spends are possible" bug) https://github.com/glifio/modules/issues/65
+- Make the api of `@glif/filecoin-message` easier to guess what it is for https://github.com/glifio/modules/issues/66 and add more info to the README.